MathandCSNerd/MACSN_Call_Blocker/README.md

 The blocking/allowing lists both support the * and ? wildcards which function similar to the ones in GNU's Bash.
 For example, adding just the entry \"*\" to the allow list will allow all numbers, whereas adding "555555????" will allow all numbers starting with 555-5555.
 On the other hand, adding \"*\" to the block list causes all numbers to be blocked unless they are on the allow list or contacts.

 When an incoming call is identified as a blocked number, the call is disconnected and the incoming number is added to the "Rejected Numbers" list.

+# Known Limitations
+Currently the way this is written is very much tailored to someone with a phone number from north-america (prefix +1).
+This is due to the need to compare different formats for the same phone number like "+1-555-555-5555" and "555-555-5555".
+Since I don't plan to move outside the US anytime soon, I don't plan on putting much effort into fixing this bug.